 Company pension plans are rare in Greece.
 However, Presidential Decree 178/2002 contains provisions concerning employees’ rights arising from existing pension plans in cases of transfer of undertakings, businesses or parts of businesses.
 According to the decree, if the transferee:

-- agrees to the terms of the existing agreements, the agreements will be renewed;
+- agrees to the continuation of the relevant existing agreements with the same terms, then the agreements are renewed;

-- disagrees with the continuance of the agreements (before the transfer), the relevant funds will be liquidated (wound up) and belong to the employees.
+- disagrees (before the transfer) with the continuation of the agreements, then the relevant funds are liquidated (wound up) and belong to the employees.

 Other relevant considerations

 What legislation governs competition issues relating to M&A?

 The EC Merger Regulation (Council Regulation (EC) 139/2004) governs competition issues relating to applicable M&A transactions.
 To the extent that the EC Merger Regulation does not apply, the Greek Competition Law (3959/2011) sets out specific requirements and timelines for the approval of acquisitions of control.